 Original description (Reid 1974, p.
 604).
 “The test is ovoid in polar view with a thick wall 1–1.5 µ which is made up of two layers of equal thickness.
 Sutural septae increase in height towards the processes which have process tips like wide petals in plan view.
 Processes surrounding the apical plates, 3´ and 2´ are in the form of a crown connected by clear fenestrate sutural septae.
 Girdle processes may be simple or geminal.
 At the junction of the postcingular and antapical plates stout simple processes are found.
 They may be geminal along the junction of 4´´´, 3´´´?
 A clear geminal process with a high fenestrate flange is found along the junction of 6´´´ an [sic] 1´´´´.
 Bases of processes are hollow, but do not pass through the test wall.
 A clear node or boss is found at the junction of plates 3´, 2´ and 1´.
 Plate 1´ and 4´ appear to be combined as there is no evidence for a suture separating them.
 The sulcus is slightly sigmoidal, of moderate width and with no clear sulcal plates.
 Tabulation is typical for the genus 3´?, 0a, 6´´, 6g, 5–6´´, 1P and 1´´´´.
 The archeopyle is dorsal, precingular 3´´ and reduced with a distinct elongate bell shape.”

 Additional observations.
 The central body is elongated, ovoid, with an asymmetrical epi- and hypocyst, sometimes with a faint apical boss (Plate 6, Figure 3).
 The wall is thick (1.2 µm) and the surface is microgranular to microreticulate (Plate 10, Fig. 8).
 The processes are exclusively gonal and have fenestrate bases (Plate 6, Figure 4).
-The distal ends on processeses of S. lazus are typically without fenestrations, trifurcate with elongated furcations ending in short bifurcate tips (Plate 6, Figure 5).
+The distal ends on processes of Spiniferites lazus are typically without fenestrations, trifurcate with elongated furcations ending in short bifurcate tips (Plate 6, Figure 5).
 The intergonal processes, as described by Reid (1974), were not observed in cysts from the topotype material.
 The girdle is displaced by four times its width.
 The archeopyle corresponds to plate 3´´ and is reduced.

 Remarks.
 Cysts attributable to this species were recorded in the topotype material from Dee Estuary, Conwy Marina and Caernarvon.

 Comparison.
 The fenestrate process bases are the most typical characteristic of Spiniferites lazus, although fenestrate bases have also been observed on Spiniferites bentorii and Spiniferites hainanensis Sun & Song 1992.
-Spiniferites bentorii is easily recognized by the pear-shaped ambitus of the central body, whereas S. hainanensis has a smaller number of fenestrations on the processes, while perforations are also present on the sutural crests.
-S. hainanensis furthermore has intergonal processes (Sun & Song 1992).
+Spiniferites bentorii is easily recognized by the pear-shaped ambitus of the central body, whereas Spiniferites hainanensis has a smaller number of fenestrations on the processes, while perforations are also present on the sutural crests.
+Spiniferites hainanensis furthermore has intergonal processes (Sun & Song 1992).
 Spiniferites septentrionalis has large fenestrations in the distal ends of its processes.

 Occurrence.
 Middle Miocene (?) to Recent (Londeix et al. this volume).